Online DNP to PhD Program

 Residency 1: Doctoral Week (May of Year 1)

-Every student admitted to the PhD program is required to come to campus for the first residency, usually held during the first week of the summer semester.
+Every student admitted to the PhD program is required to come to campus for the first residency, usually held during the third week of May.
 This week includes an orientation to the PhD program and provides an opportunity for students to meet faculty and participate in live classes for the courses in which they are enrolled that summer.

 This residency is scheduled during doctoral week of the second year of the program.
-Students attend the 3-day intensive writing workshop.
+Students attend the three-day intensive writing workshop.